meyouwe/orite/README.md

 	sudo easy_install pip

-You will also be rquired to have Python 3 installed.
+You will also be required to have Python 3 installed.

 ## Update